352 weddings shot in 7 countries

 A professionally designed album is the only way to see an accurate example of this and so at our studio we will have a number of albums on display.

-My experience teaches me that my professional choices of layout and images per page can often help to tell an even more powerful story.
+My experience teaches me that my choices of layout and images per page can really distill a wedding to its most iconic and meaningful moments.

-That said, you absolutely have your say.
-Together we can then work on adding the finishing touches to make your album even more personal.
+That said, you absolutely will have your say and so together we can work on adding the finishing touches to make your album even more personal.

 As a photographer I see shapes, colours, light, movement and composition.